devtut/generate/docs/python/the-dis-module.md

 ---
-metaTitle: The dis module
+metaTitle The dis module
-description: Constants in the dis module, What is Python bytecode?, Disassembling modules
+description Constants in the dis module, What is Python bytecode?, Disassembling modules
 ---

 # The dis module